g0tsimid/fluxor-snippets/README.md

 ### flpureaction

 This snippet is used for actions that can be handled synchronously on the client and do not have any side effects.
 As a result, the snippet will only insert the `Action` class and the `Reduce` method, without the extra `Effect`, `Success`, or `Failed` classes.
 Otherwise, implementing the workflow is identical to implementing the full async workflow above.

+### flreduce

+flreduce is used just to generate a static method with the `[ReducerMethod]` attribute.
+Useful for situations where you are adding multiple reducers to an existing file.

+### flhandle

+flhandle generates just a static HandleAsync method with the `[EffectMethod]` attribute.
+Useful for adding effect methods to the generated Success or Failed actions, where required.

 ## Additional Advice
 **Important**: It's highly recommended that you manually log and handle all exceptions within any effect methods that you write.
 This is to avoid having the error completely crash the page, and also to make sure you are collecting accurate stack trace information.